AndyCW/MovesenseDotNet/README.md

   ```

   * To make calls to a Movesense device, you must first make a Bluetooth connection to the device.
 You must add this code youself as Bluetooth Connectivity is **not supported by the Movesense Plugin**.
 See topic *Bluetooth Connectivity* below for hints on how to do this.
-  * After you have a Bluetooth connection setup, you must connect to the device using the MdsLib, passing the MAC address of the device.
+  * After you have a Bluetooth connection setup, you must connect to the device using the MdsLib, passing the Uuid (unique identifier) of the device.

     Connect like this:

     ```C#
     // Make the Mds connection
-    await Plugin.Movesense.CrossMovesense.Current.ConnectMdsAsync(MACAddress);
+    await Plugin.Movesense.CrossMovesense.Current.ConnectMdsAsync(sensor.Uuid);
     ```

     and disconnect like this:

     ```C#
     // Disconnect from Mds
-    await Plugin.Movesense.CrossMovesense.Current.DisconnectMds(MACAddress);
+    await Plugin.Movesense.CrossMovesense.Current.DisconnectMdsAsync(sensor.Uuid);
     ```

 * Now you can make calls to the device. **Important:** All Movesense APIs require that you pass the device name as the first argument, for example *Movesense 174430000051*.
-This is different from the connection and disconnection to Mds described above, which uses the MAC address.
+This is different from the connection and disconnection to Mds described above, which uses the Uuid.

 For example, to get device info: